California State Military Department

 Corps of Engineers History of Concord Army Air Field

-In 1942, 122.128 fee acres, 101.274 easement acres, and 434.815 leased acres were acquired by the United States for the Concord Army Air Feld.
-The airfield was under the
+In 1942, 122.128 fee acres, 101.274 easement acres, and 434.815 leased acres were acquired by the US Army for the Concord Army Air Field.
+The airfield was under the jurisdiction of the Army Air Forces and was designated a sub-base for Hamilton Field, California.

-From 1942 to 1946, the Concord Army Air Field was used by the Army Air Forces as an air training facility for the Bell P-39 Aircobra.
+From 1942 to 1946, the Concord Army Airfield was used by the Army Air Forces as an air training facility for the Bell Aircobra fighter squadron.
 During Army ownership of the property, 36 temporary structures were built on government land and 19 structures were built on leased land.
 The facilities constructed consisted mainly of concrete foundations, wood walls, and tin roofs.
-The structures were used for training facilities, maintenance facilities, hangers, control tower, mess hall, barracks, and supply warehouses.
-The Army abandoned the site after 1946.
-The site was then used for general aviation operations.
+The structures were used for training facilities, maintenance facilities, hangers, control tower, restaurant, barracks, and supply warehouses.
+The Army abandoned

 Many thanks to Bill Larkins of the Concord Historical Society.
 For more information CLICK HERE